 In practice, PAL versions of far too many games until the the PS2 era ran approximately 17% slower than intended.
 Some particularly egregious offenders like Sonic the Hedgehog 1 even had slowed-down music (meanwhile, the original Super Mario Bros. had sped-up music because Nintendo apparently “optimized” the PAL release by just speeding up the entire game).
 Other games had massive black borders at the top and bottom of the screen which, since they were there because of the resolution difference, had the side effect of squishing the original 4:3 image vertically.
 This gives many PAL games that slightly squat look.

-You could technically import an NTSC console and games and use those with a step-down voltage transformer, but 60 Hz support was still rather uncommon on European TV sets in those days.
+You could theoretically import an NTSC console and games (and there definitely was a small niche market for import consoles and games at the time, as well as adapters and mods that would allow you to play games from multiple regions) and use those with a step-down voltage transformer, but 60 Hz support was still rather uncommon on European TV sets in those days.
 It wouldn’t really be until around 2001-2005 that most TVs would have support for both 50 and 60 Hz in the PAL region, and during that time you could also play certain games using a video mode known as PAL-60.
 This was a hybrid mode featuring the NTSC resolution and refresh rate along with PAL color, and it was kind of fantastic at the time.

-Sadly, not every game supported PAL-60, and those that did generally had the option to switch between 50 and 60 Hz at bootup.
+Sadly, not every game supported PAL-60.
+Those that did generally had the option to switch between 50 and 60 Hz at bootup, although sometimes you had to hold down a button on the controller to access the option.
 The Xbox had PAL-60 as a system option instead, and games that didn’t support it were forced to run in 50 Hz mode.
-Many games that could run at progressive resolutions (480p and up) on NTSC systems only supported the interlaced 480i/576i resolutions in the PAL region, as the developers usually removed the progressive scan toggle altogether from PAL games.
+In this era, many games that could run at progressive resolutions (480p and up) on NTSC systems only supported the interlaced 480i/576i resolutions in the PAL region, as the developers usually removed the progressive scan toggle altogether from PAL games.

-The progressive resolutions were still technically supported by the system and could be unlocked by modding or cheat devices, but the option to activate them was simply removed.
+On the original Xbox, for instance, the progressive resolutions were still technically supported by the system and could be unlocked by modding or cheat devices, but the option to activate them was simply removed.
 I don’t know why this was done, but at least it’s easy to restore them.
+Meanwhile, on the GameCube, you can use homebrew software to force games to boot in progressive scan – if you have the cables to support it, that is.
+Frankly, 60 Hz is much more important than 480p, but it’d still have been nice to have progressive scan available in more games.

 Hold on, what’s this “interlaced” and “progressive” stuff, you ask?
 It’s not that complicated once you get the basic idea, really, so let’s start off by explaining how interlaced video works.
 On CRT displays, the video signal consists of two rapidly flickering “fields” alternating between the odd and even lines of each frame.
-This technique was often used in video games to attain improved frame (or field) rates at the cost of image quality.
 Modern HDTVs combine the interlaced fields into one frame in a process called deinterlacing, which may cause some additional lag but generally works quite well.
+In addition, a technique called field rendering was often used in video games to attain improved frame (or field) rates at the cost of image quality, especially in the PS2 era.

 Progressive scan, on the other hand, draws every line of each frame in sequence, delivering a sharper, more solid and less flickery image.
 480p and 576p are considered “enhanced definition” resolutions, and can be used on 6th generation (PS2 era) consoles via component video on an EDTV or HDTV.
 Of course, HD resolutions aside from 1080i are progressive as well.

-There is also 240p, which was used until the 5th generation of consoles, but that is more of a programming trick than an actual resolution.
-Instead of sending out two interlaced fields, the console would only render a single field consisting of alternating lines and leave the rest of the lines blank.
-This is how the distinctive scanline effect with alternating bright and dark lines, beloved by NTSC region retro gamers in particular (the effect is less noticeable on a higher-res PAL screen), came to be.
-Unfortunately, modern HDTVs treat 240p as 480i which results in some rather unpleasant artifacts, if they even support the mode at all.
+Finally, there is 240p, which was widely used on earlier consoles but mostly fell to the wayside from the Dreamcast and PS2 onward.
+To be exact, 240p is more of a video trick than an actual resolution.
+Instead of sending out two interlaced fields as is the norm for 480i, the console would only render a single field consisting of alternating lines and leave the rest of the lines blank.
+This is how the distinctive scanline effect with alternating bright and dark lines, beloved by NTSC region retro gamers in particular (in my experience, the effect is less noticeable on a higher-res PAL screen), came to be.
+Unfortunately, modern HDTVs treat 240p incorrectly and attempt to deinterlace it like they would any 480i signal, which results in some rather unpleasant artifacts and added input lag.
+That is if they even support the mode at all.

-Phew!
+Right!
 That was a lot of technical jargon to slog through, but hopefully you got the gist of it because now we’re going to look at how this stuff relates to retro gaming in the year 2018.
 The focus in this part of the article is on the PAL and NTSC video standards as we’ll be spending plenty of time with interlaced and progressive video resolutions once we get to video upscalers in a future writeup, but I figured I would at least explain the differences between interlaced and progressive video in this part since I knew I’d have to talk about those video modes at some point.
-But yes, we’ll go back to PAL and NTSC for now.

 If you are fine with doing your retro gaming on a PAL system even after the horror stories I recounted earlier, that is completely fine and, frankly, the easiest route by far if you’re a PAL gamer.
 You don’t have to worry about refresh rates, voltages, overseas shipping costs or anything like that, and you get to play all those old games just the way they were back then!
 If you are satisfied with 50 Hz gaming, then absolutely go with that.